 Developed by Barney’s Farm, Purple Punch is the first of our Indica recommendations.
 This cross between two legendary Californian families, Granddaddy Purple and Larry OG, will get you stoned in no time without a doubt.
 Effects include happiness, euphoria and deep relaxation.
 Make sure to have some snacks nearby for later; it’s certainly possible to experience a sleepy couch lock effect after indulging in some Purple Punch.

-Three Blue Kings is a feminized cannabis variety from Humboldt Seeds that’s notorious for its strong stoney high.
-Give in and let yourself be enveloped by a state of total relaxation that starts with a warm head high and travels into a dreamy, balanced bodily sensation.
-This strain is delicate and tranquil, perfect for those evenings when you just want to unwind on the sofa.
-Three Blue Kings is well worth your time to lull you into a long-lasting stoned state and can also be your ticket to blissful, restful sleep.
+Glookies is a feminized cannabis variety from Barney’s Farm that’s notorious for its strong stoney high following its initial rush of euphoria.
+Give in and let yourself be enveloped by a state of total relaxation that starts with a warm head high and travels into a dreamy, balanced body sensation.
+This strain is delicate and tranquil – perfect for those evenings when you just want to unwind.
+Glookies is well worth your time to lull you into a long-lasting stoned state, and can also be your ticket to blissful, restful sleep.

 Powerful And Green: The Incredible Bulk